dulli/deichwave/README.md

 ## Getting Started

-Copy the compiled executable as to your target computer and run it from the directory that contains your `data/sounds` and `data/music` folders (see [below](#runtime-environment)), e.g. using the command line:
+Copy the compiled executable as to your target computer and run it from the directory that contains your `data/sounds` and `data/music` folders (see [the `data` Readme](data/README.md)), e.g. using the command line:

 ```bash
 ./deichwave